Firefly55lm/superconductors_critical_temperature_analysis/README.md

 You can find both csv into the 'data' directory of this repository, but i suggest you to download them from the original source linked upward.

 ## INFRASTRUCTURE
+The infrastructure is meant to simulate a computer cluster to compute the models with Spark and the pyspark library.
+A masternode instance is created from the main Windows platform and 4 workernodes are connected to it, from a dedicated Docker containter each.

+To run the masternode instance on Windows, locate from the terminal the directory '%SPARKHOME%/bin' and launch the command 'spark-class org.apache.spark.deploy.master.Master'.
+You can access the Spark UI from your browser at the link given in the shell, usually at port 8080.
+To run the workernodes from the linux container or from another hardware unit, run the command 'sudo ./start-worker.sh spark://<IP>:<port>' from your '%SPARKHOME%/sbin' directory, where <IP> and <port> are the IP of your masternode on your LAN and its port.
+Then, you just need to link your pyspark session with the same IP and port and run the code.
+Spark automatically parallelizes the computation over the cluster of workers.
+The same result can be accomplished with a traditional computer cluster with real different hardware.

 ## METHODOLOGY
 In the notebook of the root directory of branch main you can find the implementation of the following techniques: